mylinuxforwork/dotfiles/README.md

 You can also edit the file directly in the settings script in the section Custom.

 ## Screensharing and recording

-In case you have issues with starting Waybar please make sure that only one xdg-desktop-portal-x is installed additionally to xdg-desktop-portal.

-I had several issues with xdg-desktop-portal-wlr on Hyprland and Waybar.
-Please make sure that xdg-desktop-portal-wlr is uninstalled and xdg-desktop-portal-hyprland is installed.

 More information you can find here: https://gist.github.com/PowerBall253/2dea6ddf6974ba4e5d26c3139ffb7580